andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     ![](Images/Exercise3-10.png)

 1. Click the **Connect to Office 365** button.
 Office 365 will process the registration flow, which may include login and Team/Channel selection.
-Make note of teh selected Teamd-Channel and click **Allow**.
+Make note of the selected Team-Channel and click **Allow**.

     ![](Images/Exercise3-12.png)

 1. The dialog will display the **Redirect** action which presents the information registration provided by Office 365.
-In a production application, this information must be presisted and used to sent notifications to the channel.
+In a production application, this information must be persisted and used to sent notifications to the channel.

     ![](Images/Exercise3-13.png)